MicroEJ/docs/ApplicationDeveloperGuide/UI/Widgets/index.rst

 -----------

 The widget demo provides some widget implementations as well as usage examples for these widgets and for the widgets of the Widget library.
-The widgets and usage examples are intended to be duplicated by the developer in order to be adapted to his use-case.
+The widgets and usage examples are intended to be duplicated by the developers in order to be adapted to their use-case.

 Source
 ~~~~~~